sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 * B2.1 = input={score 500, remaining lives=3}, output={200}
 * B2.2 = input={score 500, remaining lives=2}, output={130}

-In JUnit code (note how we wrote the two test cases for a boundary in a single test - and not splitting it into two test methods - that makes the test more cohesive; if there is a boundary bug, a single test will let us know):
+In JUnit code, the two test cases will look like below.
+Note how we wrote the two test cases for a boundary in a single test, and not splitting it into two test methods.
+That makes the test more cohesive.
+If there is a boundary bug, a single test will let us know.

 ```java
 @Test